 Move Over Probiotics

-During and after a course of antibiotics.
-The detrimental effects of antibiotics are clear…
+The effects of antibiotics on Gut health are clear…

 "... antibiotics can affect the abundances of 30% of the bacteria in the gut community, causing rapid and significant drops in taxonomic richness, diversity and evenness" and research shows that after one-time antibiotic treatment the effects on the Gut Microbiome can be aggravating and prolonged and can lead to "long-lasting detrimental shifts in the gut microbiota”… “causing a disruption in diversity of the intestinal microbiota for 4 years following antibiotic use".